chesio/bc-security/README.md

 ### Checklist

 BC Security features a checklist of common security practices.
-In the moment, the list consists of only three checks:
+In the moment, the list consists of only four checks:
 1. Is PHP editation of plugin and theme files disabled?
 1. Is execution of PHP files from uploads directory forbidden?
 1. Are there no common usernames like admin or administrator on the system?
+1. Are user passwords hashed with some non-default hashing algorithm?

 ### WordPress Hardening